 Thus, short-term bond funds typically offer investors a relatively safe place to invest while earning a modest amount of income.

 The Schwab Short-Term U.S. Treasury ETF (SCHO) further ratchets down risk by holding only short-term debt from the U.S. Treasury—an institution that enjoys some of the highest debt ratings on the planet given their long history of paying back its debtors.
-This Schwab ETF currently holds almost 100 different Treasury issues with an average maturity of just two years.
-It has a duration of just 1.9 years, meaning if interest rates rose a full percentage point, SCHO’s price would decline by only about 2%.
+This Schwab ETF currently invests in almost 100 different Treasury issues with an average maturity of two years.
+And it has a duration of just 1.9 years, meaning if interest rates rose a full percentage point, SCHO’s price would decline by a mere 1.9%.

-Also worth noting: Today, the “yield curve” is inverted, meaning short-term rates are higher than long-term rates.
-As a result, despite SCHO’s relatively modest risk profile, it yields only a little less than SCHZ, which has a much longer average maturity and presents much more interest-rate risk.
+Also worth noting: The “yield curve” was inverted (meaning short-term rates were higher than long-term rates) for a two-year stretch that started in 2022.
+While the inversion ended in 2024, SCHO still offers a yield of 3.5% that’s mighty competitive given its relatively modest risk profile.
+That’s only a little less yield than SCHZ, which has a significantly longer average maturity and a much higher level of interest-rate risk.

 Want to learn more about SCHO?
 Check out the Schwab provider site.